Equality of critical parameters for percolation of Gaussian free field level-sets: Multi-scale bridges

 and since $B \subset B_{2\kappa L_{n-1}}(\gamma_1) \cup B_{2\kappa L_{n-1}}(\gamma_N) $ by construction $d(B, (S_1 \cup S_2) \setminus \tilde B_i) \geq \kappa L_{n-2}$.
 It follows that $\kappa L_k\le d(B, S_1 \cup S_2)$ as desired.

-Finally, {\bf G1}-{\bf G2} are a consequence of the corresponding properties for the arches $\mathcal{A}_1$ and $\mathcal{A}_2$, {\bf P2}, and the fact that $G_{n,0}(\Lambda_n)$ occurs (the latter to deduce that all the relevant events in $H_n$ also do).
-This completes the proof of the third case, and therefore of Theorem \ref{T:bridge1} (subject to Lemma \ref{L:arch}). \end{proof}
+Finally, \eqref{G1}-\eqref{G2} are a consequence of the corresponding properties for the arches $\mathcal{A}_1$ and $\mathcal{A}_2$, \eqref{P2}, and the fact that $G_{n,0}(\Lambda_n)$ occurs (the latter to deduce that all the relevant events in $H_n$ also do).
+This completes the proof of the third case, and therefore of Theorem \ref{T:bridge1} (subject to Lemma~\ref{L:arch}). \end{proof}

 We conclude this section with the proof of Lemma \ref{L:arch}.